nweidenh/startup/README.md

 - [x] **Responsive to Window Resizing** - The app looks good on all window sizes and devices.
 If it gets really small then I feel it would be impractical, but that is likely the same for all tiny screens.

 - [x] **Application Elements** - Emphasized contrast and whitespace.
 The layout has been changed to be centered on the page and emphasize the main parts of each page.
+Included boxes for some of the text to make things more readable and broken up.
+Also changed some of the buttons to be better styled.

 - [x] **Application Text Content** - Consistent sans-serif font across the whole website, with sizes and bold differing when needed.